 Get More Information

 Patients who suffer from apnea don’t have to.
 In many cases, a simple oral appliance can open your airway allowing you to rest easy.
 If you have any symptoms of sleep apnea, Dr. Fedosky and his dedicated Sleep Apnea team are here to help you get a great night’s sleep and improve your health.
 Call to schedule an appointment today.
-Our Garland, TX office welcomes patients from nearby areas including Sunnyvale, Mesquite, Rowlett, Wylie and Sachse.
+Our Plano, TX office welcomes patients from nearby areas including Sunnyvale, Mesquite, Rowlett, Wylie and Sachse.